 Wafer Level Single Crystalline 2D Materials

 One of the biggest challenges the 2D materials faces to be adopted by this industry is the growth of material with a similar stability, reliability and defect density.
-In this workshop we will try to address and discuss the growth challenges.
+In this workshop we addressed and discussed these growth challenges.

 Professor of Nanotechnology at the Dept. of Engineering at Cambridge University.